sas-miles/sanity-3d/README.md

-- Shield icons should be flat (not 3D) and without the clover—more understated is fine.
+- [ ] Shield icons should be flat (not 3D) and without the clover—more understated is fine.
 We like the spin effect, and it should still look good with a less "heavy" icon.
-- The upper left fixed logo isn’t necessary—let’s remove it.
+- [x] The upper left fixed logo isn't necessary—let's remove it.
-- The small logo on the headquarters building might be redundant.
+- [ ] The small logo on the headquarters building might be redundant.
-Instead: Place a larger sign on the center building (similar to the one on the left, but bigger).
+- [ ] Instead: Place a larger sign on the center building (similar to the one on the left, but bigger).
-- Remove the logo on the left building and the tiny one in the back.
+- [ ] Remove the logo on the left building and the tiny one in the back.